Grande Seca: Reaction

 The Great Drought marked the beginning of widespread use of drought relief for patronage.
 Relief was typically used to reward powerful supporters.
 Greenfield writes that leaders in local police forces were particularly prone to corruption as they were appointed by the local political leaders.
 Appointments were made as patronage to key supporters.
 Drought relief was a lucrative source of government funds, so relief panels commonly used it for their own enrichment.

 Initially, those government funds were put toward resettling locals on plantations in the hopes of giving them self-sufficiency.
 Once they flooded the coastal cities and nearby sugar plantations, there was a glut of free labor.
 Many wealthy plantation owners sold their slaves and hired resettled people as sharecroppers.

 In the rest of the world, the Great Drought was barely reported.
-Reporting was Eurocentric and the drought wasn’t causing emigration from Brazil as the Irish Famine did.
+Reporting was Eurocentric and the drought had not caused emigration from Brazil as the Irish Famine did.
 Sertanejos were typically internally displaced, with many moving to the Amazon in search of work harvesting rubber.

 One in-depth article appeared in the New York Herald in 1879.
 Written by American naturalist Herbert Huntingdon Smith, the article described harrowing scenes of "living skeletons", crowded huts filled with migrants, and even cannibalism.
 The Herald article did not galvanize substantial international aid despite sensational depictions of the drought.

 The Great Drought is mentioned twice in issues of the Mexican publication La Colonia Española.
 One article on world affairs reported that the drought was ongoing, while the other mention of the drought is in the context of a drought-resistant tree native to the sertão.
 In this context, the drought-resistant properties of the tree were the focus of the article rather than the drought itself.